 - Then we can work at negotiating a settlement.

-- If the negotiations were not successful, there will be a court trial where any unresolved issues are decided by a judge.
+- If the negotiations were not successful, the court will hold a trial where a judge settles any unresolved issues.

 - Lastly, the final orders are entered with the court (a judge signs them).